 Who is most at risk?

 Those most at risk, according to a report by the Government of Canada, are seniors 80 or older who live alone, have multiple health problems, have no children or contact with family, lack access to transportation and survive on a low income.
 Life transitions such as retirement or death of a spouse can further the risk of becoming socially isolated.

 What is the impact of isolation on seniors?

 “There’s growing concern about the health impacts of social isolation,” says Bisanz.
-“In the U.K., for example, they recently appointed a Minister for Loneliness, because they’ve recognized and acknowledged that loneliness is related to acute and chronic health challenges.”
+“In the U.K., for example, they appointed a Minister for Loneliness, because they’ve recognized and acknowledged that loneliness is related to acute and chronic health challenges.”
 The Government of Canada report found that one in four seniors lives with a mental health problem ranging from depression to dementia, while 44 per cent of seniors living in residential care have been diagnosed with depression or show undiagnosed symptoms of depression.